mvt-proj/maplibre-legend/README.md

 By using each layer's `metadata` attribute, you can flexibly customize how the legend is generated—especially the labels.

+**Note:** Up to version `0.2.1`, the behavior was synchronous.
+Starting with version `0.3.0`, it is asynchronous.

+This change was necessary because using the library in an asynchronous environment (such as with Tokio) previously caused issues by blocking the thread.

 ## Features

 - Parse MapLibre GL style (v8) JSON into a structured `Style` model.